We earn commissions using affiliate links.

 All the photos and videos on mobile storage can be synced and uploaded to the OneDrive by enabling the option from the Photos section.

 Microsoft has been on the receiving end of criticism for monitoring cloud storage to track spam and unsolicited data.
-OneDrive offers 2-FA (Two Factor) for users to safeguard authentication to their account.
+OneDrive offers 2-FA (Two Factor) for users to safeguard authentication to their accounts.
 The second factor can be via a call, message or mobile push notification on the Microsoft authenticator app.

 How does the 2-step verification work

 Whenever a user attempts to log in to an account from untrusted devices, a security code is sent to the user as an email, SMS or mobile authenticator.
 The user needs to enter the code for successfully logging into the account.
 The backend security comprises of TLS (Transport Layer Security) for data in transit.
 Each file is encrypted with an AES256 key.
 These keys are further encrypted with a combination set of master keys that are stored in the Azure Key Vault.